whenceforth/local-code-review/README.md

 # Code Review Scripts

 ## Motivation
-When I review code, in addition to viewing the diffs on GitHub, I like to navigate around in the changed codebase to explore the ramifications of those changes and look at related code.
+When I review code, in addition to viewing the diffs on GitHub or GitLab, I like to navigate around in the changed codebase to explore the ramifications of those changes and look at related code.
 This helps me understand the context and ask better questions.
 I find it's easiest to do that if I can bring the proposed changes into my local development